HippErger/eslint-prettier-boilerplate-configs/README.md

 # Setup Boilerplate

+## Getting Started

+1. `npm i`
+2. `npx install-peerdeps --dev eslint-config-airbnb`

+### Refresher on Export & Importing

+1. export modules: `module.exports = { BankAccount, Transaction }`
+2. `const myImports = require('file/pathname')` - hold the import in a variable
+3. if using mocha import the classes and mocha in the test file
+4. run the test `npm test tests/test-bank-transaction-classes`

+### Reminder on code styling with Eslint and Prettier

 This repo is setup to begin working immediately with AirBNB code style rules, using ESLint for warnings and errors, Prettier as a formatter and configured for VS Code.

 ## IF you're cloning this repo and building off of it you'll need to: